Procurement & RFPs

 All bid and proposal related advertising appears in the legal notice sections of the Addison County Independent, the Burlington Free Press and/or the Rutland Herald (as appropriate) and Think Vermont.

-How do I get on Stagecoach’s bidder’s list?
+How do I get on TVT’s bidder’s list?

-The following information must accompany your request to be placed on Stagecoach’s bidder’s list:
+The following information must accompany your request to be placed on TVT’s bidder’s list:

 - Legal / recognized name of your business.